andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

 # Machine Learning

+`or: How I Learned to Stop Worrying and Love Restelli`

-*A series of notes on the "Machine Learning" course as taught by Marcello Restelli and Francesco Trovò during the second semester of the academic year 2018-2019 at Politecnico di Milano.*
+*A series of extremely verbose and surely overkill notes on the "Machine Learning" course as taught by Marcello Restelli and Francesco Trovò during the second semester of the academic year 2018-2019 at Politecnico di Milano.*

 `Feel free to modify the document in order to correct any mistakes / add additional material in order to favour a better understanding of the concepts`